 My energy supplier has closed down - what should I do?

-Over the last year, more than 12 small energy suppliers have been forced to go into administration.
+Since the beginning of 2021, 31 energy companies have ceased trading.
 So what do you do if your energy supplier suddenly folds?
 Can you count on your supply?
 What about your credit balance?
 Should you keep topping up your pre-payment meter?

 In general you can rest easy, as Ofgem's supplier of last resort (SoLR) process takes over and protects your energy supply and credit balance and allocates your account to a new supplier.